Skip to Main Content

 Chef Orli Del Angel and the Kitchen's Identity

 Chef Orli Del Angel leads the kitchen.
-The details available about their trajectory are limited, but the menu's coherence and the sustained Bib Gourmand recognition provide the meaningful signals.
+The menu's coherence and the sustained Bib Gourmand recognition provide the meaningful signals.
 In Turin's dining culture, where culinary identity tends to be defined by relationship to the regional canon rather than by individual creative signature, what a kitchen produces over time is a more reliable indicator than biography.

 Planning a Visit